Our verdict

 A big jump in price

 From $140, the Timp 4 from Altra goes all the way up to $160.
-As critics would put it, it's a "pretty significant" price increase.
-To put it in perspective, trail shoes, on average, retail for $129.
+That's a pretty significant price increase!
+To put it in perspective, trail shoes, on average, retail for $147.

 Gaitor attachments are handy

-You can easily add a gaitor thanks to the Velcto piece on the heel and a hoop on top of the laces.
+You can easily add a gaitor thanks to the Velcro piece on the heel and a hoop on top of the laces.